 Medical school is a journey of visceral emotions and experiences unique to the field.
 As a first year, students walk into a brightly lit room lined by white walls to meet a donor lying on a table.
 As a second year, students will take an exam that will shape the trajectory of their careers.
 As a third year, students will work in the hospital and see everything from births of healthy babies to somber end-of-life care conversations.
-Lastly, fourth year students will spend months waiting to hear back from a residency program as to which city they may be living in for the next 3-7 years.
+Lastly, fourth year students will spend months waiting to hear back from a residency program as to which city they may be living in for the next three to seven years.
 These highs and lows are difficult to navigate.
 It is for this reason that doctors must start reading literature.

 I entered medical school with the quintessential scientific paradigm.
 After graduating with a degree in engineering and working as a data scientist for a year, my lens of the world was empiricism and logic.
 If numbers could not describe something, it was unlikely to be of any use to me.
 After all, decisions made in professional roles as a researcher, program manager or data analytic centered around improving particular metrics.
 There was no room for emotions when numbers made the decisions.
 There was a proven algorithm for every problem, an article for every illness and a computer program for every project.
 Imagine my state when I entered medical school and was faced with life’s realities — I was left struck to the core.
 Like many other students, I was moved by the nature of mortality, filled with fear at the prospect of failure and unable to relate to the serious bioethical aspects of medicine.